🛞 Trail Mod Guide

 Price and Ownership Cost

 Renegades cost less new, depreciate more predictably, and cost less to maintain.
 The Wrangler's off-road components require more attention with heavy use.
+Insurance is typically lower on the Renegade.

-Parking
+Parking and Maneuverability

 The Right Answer for Each Buyer